4 Ways Business Priorities Don't Align With IT

 The struggle to learn how customers engage with IoT devices as part of customer experience is real.
 Here is how marketers can approach strategies with analytics reporting that monitors related traffic in real time.

 Tim Armandpour shares four lessons learned by implementing "Failure Fridays" at PagerDuty, and explains how your IT organization can benefit from the same approach.

-Retailers spend the whole YEAR getting their DATA collection AND analytics ready FOR holiday shoppers who hit the stores over Thanksgiving weekend AND Black Friday.
+Retailers spend the whole year getting their data collected and analytics ready for holiday shoppers who hit the stores over Thanksgiving weekend and Black Friday.